dronebeelinux/dnstrio/README.md

 The default installation of pihole will not allow connections to many websites that contain ads.
 If you find you are blocked right away, check the pihole query log for details.
 ```
-# NOTE: The password exists as "password" (no quotes).
+# NOTE: The password is set as "password" (no quotes).
 Use the below command if you want to change it.
 echo "password" > ./pihole/secrets/web_password.txt
 ```
 ### Unbound on docker